techgnosis/tanzu-gitops/README.md

 ### Sealed Secrets
 In the earlier days of Kubernetes, the idea of GitOps famously suffered from the problem of "everything in Git except Secrets".
 Kubernetes `Secrets` are of course not a secret as they are simply base64 encoded.
 With the SealedSecrets project, you can use the `kubeseal` CLI to encrypt regular `Secrets` into `SealedSecrets` using a secret key in the cluster.
 When a `SealedSecret` is applied to a cluster, that secret key is used to decode the `SealedSecret` into a regular `Secret`.
 Anyone with access to the cluster can still base64 decode the secret.

-### Helm Operator
-The Helm Operator makes it easy to use Helm while also sticking to an infrastructure-as-code/GitOps mindset.
-It allows you to use Helm in a declarative sense using `HelmRelease` resources, instead of using Helm in an imperative manner with `helm install`.
-This also allows best practices of using Helm to be used without anyone having to learn them since those best practices are captured in the custom Kubernetes controller.

 ### Ingress
 Ingress controllers are easier to manage than NodePorts for every app.
-Use the [Kubernetes in-tree nginx Ingress controller](https://github.com/techgnosis/ingress).
-It works fine for a lab environment.
-This implementation uses `hostNetwork: true` to bind port 443 for convenience.
+In this project you can choose between Contour and nginx.

 ### cert-manager
 [cert-manager](https://cert-manager.io/docs/) allows you to create certificates as Kubernetes resources.
 It supports a variety of backends.
 In this repo we are using `mkcert` as a CA and using cert-manager in CA mode.